rickgladwin/geospatial_work_tickets/README.md

   * In a browser, visit the URL output by the `rails server` command (e.g. "Listening on http://127.0.0.1:3000")

 ## Test
+### Unit tests
+* from the command line (or IDE):
+  * `bundle exec rspec -f documentation` (run all specs with documentation format)

 ## Notes

+## Things I would change
+* Ideally I would build any new app that would be used by multiple parties or stay active for any period of time in a Docker container, for better version management and portability.
+But this is a small, temporary app.
+* The API currently has no authorization built in.
+As this is simply an exercise to be viewed by a restricted list of people, an API without auth is acceptable, but in any production environment, given the API endpoint's ability to affect the state of the system, the POST ticket_data endpoint should use an API key and/or other auth methods.
+* The project includes .rbs files (type declarations) for some classes and methods, but not all.
+In a long-term/production environment, type declarations can help prevent errors at development time, make function and class definitions more precise and obvious for developers, and can improve performance at runtime (especially since Ruby 3.1.0 onward includes a JIT compiler – compiling and memory management are typically aided by type declarations)